 Dumplings may be the world’s most perfect food.
-There’s no better place to celebrate dumpling love than at the Chef One New York City Dumpling Festival.
+In 2015, there was no better place to celebrate dumpling love than at the Chef One New York City Dumpling Festival.

 Our Dumpling Love

 Even when we’re not traveling, we love to eat dumplings.

 Despite the many dumpling options spanning every cuisine, our favorite dumplings are xaio long bao or soup dumplings.
 There’s just something about the doughy mounds filled with hot soup and meat.
 It’s fun to nibble a hole in the soup dumpling and then slurp out the liquid gold before devouring the remaining dough and meaty filling.